SonnyC56/unity-web-controller-template/README.md

 Download the Unity template project [here](https://drive.google.com/drive/folders/1iXt_OE-VkC8c1LNEu5RuxSQRRvn_JnpD?usp=drive_link).
 This project is set up with the necessary dependencies to connect to a WebSocket and has the scripts pre-applied and game objects needed to be added to Unity.

-You will need to replace the IP Address (it is in there 3 times) in the unity-client.cs/WebsocketClient.cs script in this repo with the IP address of your web server.
+You will need to replace IP-ADDRESS (it is in there 3 times) in the unity-client.cs/WebsocketClient.cs script in this repo with the IP address of your web server.

 The script is named WebsocketClient.cs in Unity and it is named unity-client.cs in this git repo.
 Make the change first in the git repo in a code editor of your choice.
 Commit this to git, then copy the entire script.
 Open your newly downloaded Unity project, double-click on the WebsocketClient.cs script inside of the scripts folder, and replace this entire script with the one you just copied.
 Or just make the same changes here as you did for the git repo, it doesn't matter.
 Just make sure you have the correct IP address in the script inside of the Unity project.